British Columbia Business Immigration

 The Application Process

-There are several stages for acquiring permanent residence and settling in British Columbia through the Entrepreneur Stream:
+There are several stages for acquiring a permanent residence and settling in British Columbia through the Entrepreneur Stream:

 Step 1.
 Registration